This blog may contain affiliate links. Read our disclosure policy for more info.

 Sure, it is a lot of money for a one-day tour.
 But as I said, I missed out the last time I was in Patagonia and immediately regretted it.
 And now that I’ve actually experienced Mini Trekking on Perito Moreno Glacier, I would highly recommend it.

 The truth is, it is a touristy activity.
 There will be a boatload of people doing the same tour as you and the tour groups aren’t exactly small.
 But with that said, it is still an amazing experience.

 The day is very structured and organized.
 The guides were friendly and informative and in terms of the overall operation of the tour, it was great.

-If you’re never walked on a glacier before, then you need to.
-And in all honesty, there is no better glacier to experience glacier trekking than on Perito Moreno (in my opinion anyway!)
+If you’ve never walked on a glacier before, then you need to.
+And in all honesty, there is no better glacier to experience glacier trekking than Perito Moreno (in my opinion anyway!)

 It was truly a day I will remember for the rest of my life.